mahmoudgabr93/HelloFreshAutomationTask/README.md

 # HelloFreshAutomationTask
 To execute the test cases run the testing.xml file.
-This framework had been developed on Mac so if you are executing the test cases on a windows laptop please make sure to replace the unix drivers in the drivers folder with the drivers.exe files which I have added for you in a folder names windows-drivers.
+To configure which browser you would like the tests to run the tests with, change browser parameter to firefox or safari If you want to execute tests on Safari make sure to allow remote automation option from develop menu in Safari browser itself This webdriver factory is found in the Testbase file This framework had been developed on Mac so if you are executing the test cases on a windows laptop please make sure to replace the unix drivers in the drivers folder with the drivers.exe files which I have added for you in a folder names windows-drivers.